oltyx/design-project/README.md

 None of the fields of the Feedback Form are mandatory.
 The Suggested Comments component dynamically generates Radioboxes depending on the number of elemnets in the `values` prop inherited from [Feedback](./src/components/pages/Feedback.tsx).
 So in order to change number of suggested comments or their values, the only modification that needs to be made is add/change/remove elements of `commmentValues` array in the Feedback page.

 If in future it will be decided to allow users to choose one or more suggested comments, radiobox need to be substituted with checkboxes.
 For that [Checkbox](./src/components/styled/Checkbox.tsx) styled component was defined (which is currently unused).

-The styling of Feedback page and its child components is defined in [feedback.scss](./src/styles/feedback.scss) file.

 # Testing
 System testing is done in [Cypress](https://www.cypress.io/) and all the test files can be found in this directory